vaishalibh20/Kaggle-solutions/README.md

    a) File 1- Feature extraction: In this I extracted features from variables like cast, crew and genres.
 Example of one feature, extracted top 15 most common genres among movies and created dummy for each of this genre.

-   b) File 2- Data Exploration: After generating featurese, saw the relationship of these features with target variable through visualization.
+   b) File 2- Data Exploration: After generating features, saw the relationship of these features with target variable through visualization.

    c) File 3- Model Building and Prediction using Random Forest: In this, used Random forest with grid search to predict revenue.

    d) File 4- Model Building and Prediction using Support Vector Regression: In this, used SVR to predict the revenue.

+4. Default of Credit Card Clients Dataset: Explored the dataset using matplotlib and seaborn libraries and then used different models  (random forest, KNN and SVC) to predict whether a clients will default or not.
+Also, because data is imbalanced, used SMOTE for oversampling minority class and used random forest.
+Also used nearmiss to undersample majority class and used random forest.
+In the end compared the results to find which one of the three perform better.